MicrosoftDocs/learn/learn-pr/reactors/numpy-data-science/includes/6-fancy-index.md

 ***

-Play around with some of the other ufuncs we have seen.
+Play around with some of the other ufuncs we've seen.

 >[!div class="alert is-tip"]
 >### Takeaway